 After the pedals are installed, flip the bike over onto the wheels and be sure to check that the handlebars are aligned with the front tire.
-Remove the rubber plug on the top of the adjustable stem and check that the top cap bolt is securely tightened with a 5mm Allen wrench and reinstall the rubber cap.

-Next tighten both sides of the stem clamp bolts to the fork using a 5mm Allen wrench, tighten to 79 IN-LBS or 9 Nm.
+Then tighten both sides of the stem to the fork using a 4mm Allen wrench.
+Tighten to 79 IN-LBS or 9 Nm.